RosieSB/Analysis-Notes/MAS2004-9Sem2Notes/0Intro.md

 ## 0.3.
 Recommended books

+These course notes are complete, and you do not need to seek out additional reading.
+However, both of the following are extremely good and will likely benefit you (especially the first one).

-- **How to Think About Analysis, by Lara Alcock.** <br>
+1. **How to Think About Analysis, by Lara Alcock.** <br>
-This is a very readable and engaging book that aims to make learning analysis accessible for students are still meeting it for the first time.
+This is a very readable and engaging book that aims to make learning analysis accessible for students who are still meeting it for the first time.
 Rather than giving a formal treatment of the subject matter, which these notes will do, Lara's book is intended as a companion to a module such as this one, and prioritises the development of ideas and intuition over formalism.
 <br>
 Links: [Library](https://find.shef.ac.uk/permalink/f/15enftp/44SFD_ALMA_DS51268789000001441); [abebooks](https://www.abebooks.co.uk/9780198723530/Think-Analysis-Alcock-Lara-0198723539/plp); [goodreads](https://www.goodreads.com/book/show/24683010-how-to-think-about-analysis).

-- **Understanding Analysis, by Stephen Abbott.**<br>
+2. **Understanding Analysis, by Stephen Abbott.**<br>
 This is a more traditional analysis textbook, as it is sometimes useful to see ideas presented in more than one way.
 <br>
 Links: [Library](https://find.shef.ac.uk/permalink/f/1lephdb/44SFD_ALMA_DS51360822510001441); [abebooks](https://www.abebooks.co.uk/9781493950263/Understanding-Analysis-Stephen-Abbott-1493950266/plp); [goodreads](https://www.goodreads.com/book/show/26457662-understanding-analysis).